 Clinical experience provides an opportunity for you to develop your nursing skills and knowledge.
 While you are encouraged to seek learning experiences, you must not perform any procedure for which you do not have adequate preparation.
 Year 3 & 4 students may perform certain RN Specialty Practices under direct and continuous supervision of an instructor or RN/RPN who is certified for the procedure if you have been provided with theoretical background.

-Regardless of where you have your clinical experience, you must not perform any procedure for which you do not have adequate preparation.
+You must not perform ANY procedure for which you do not have adequate preparation.